oneeve8/kobble-data/content/feamber.md

 Maybe we are in a dream.

-Maybe we are in a dream and the real
+Maybe we are in a dream and the real world is out there... somewhere.

+What is *real*

 We are spiritual beings dwelling in a physical body.